Offering Reprieve and Respite Care

-- Respite provides a break for the child and their family
+- Respite care provides a break for child and family/household.

-- Respite keeps the child in the home while reducing the risk of out of home placement
+- Respite keeps the child in the home and reduces the likelihood of out-of-home placement.

 When is Respite Necessary?

-- When a family needs an occasional break from the 24/7 day a week responsibilities of care giving
+- When a family needs an occasional break from the 24/7 realities of caregiving.

-- When the demands of caring for a child or youth with special mental health needs are too great or complex for a regular babysitter
+- When the demands of caring for a child or youth with special mental health needs are too great or complex for a regular caregiver/babysitter.

-- When a family needs the opportunity to get refreshed so they are better able to cope with complex responsibilities
+- When a family needs to refresh, to be better able to cope with complex responsibilities.

 What Does A Respite Day Look Like?

-- Willing to provide the necessary home environment and pass a home licensing inspection
+- Provide the necessary home environment and pass a home licensing inspection

 - Complete required training